asiemons/vagrant-modx-hyperv/README.md

 MODx bootstrap for Vagrant in plain bash.

-This will setup a MODx env that it ready to run the setup at http://127.0.0.1:4567/setup.
+This will setup a MODx env that it ready to run the setup at the IP address assigned by Hyper-V.
-- Webserver at 4567
-- MySQL sever at 4568

 The MODx install will be in the directory of the Vagrantfile in /public (which gives /vagrant/public in the VM).

 It will also...
 - Setup so that you can connect to MySQL from the host